fgheysels/fgheysels.github.io/_posts/2021-11-25-querying-datalake-with-synapse.md

 ### Building parquet files

 An Azure Function which is triggered by a timer, queries the view that we have defined in Synapse to retrieve the telemetry-data that has been received since the function's last run.
-The function will build a parquet dataset and stores that dataset in another container in the DataLake.
+The function will build a parquet dataset and stores that dataset in another container in the Data Lake.
 I've choosen a timer-triggered Function instead of a Blob-trigger because I want to combine data from multiple input-files in one parquet file.

 Be aware that the Azure Function needs to have the Storage Blob Data Contributor role assigned to be able to read and write blobs in the DataLake.